 Made possible by a generous contribution from the John and Barbara Vogelstein Foundation, the Epilepsy Genetics Initiative (EGI) created a centralized database that holds the genetic (whole exome sequence) data of people with epilepsy.
-This CURE Epilepsy initiative has advanced our understanding of the genetic causes of epilepsy with a goal of improving the ways we prevent, diagnose, and treat this devastating disease.
+This CURE Epilepsy initiative has advanced our understanding of the genetic causes of epilepsy with a goal of improving the ways we prevent, diagnose, and treat this devastating neurological disorder.

 ABOUT THE INITIATIVE